canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 encryption as appropriate
 for your etcd cluster.
-Then, edit the etcd daemon configuration file /etc/default/etcd on the master node and set the below variables.
+Then, edit the etcd daemon configuration file /etc/default/etcd on the master node and set the following variables.
 ETCD_PEER_CERT_FILE=</path/to/peer-cert-file>
 ETCD_PEER_KEY_FILE=</path/to/peer-key-file>